 The Beaverton Police Department's Student Academy was formed to provide high school students with a better understanding of law enforcement's role in society.
 As experienced by law enforcement agencies throughout the nation, the Beaverton Police Department has seen a decreasing amount of respect for authority among some of its younger residents.
 The opinions and ideas of children of what police officers do are based more often on what they see on television shows and in the movies than through positive interactions with police officers.

 As a tool to bring community members and law enforcement together, the Beaverton Police Department established a Community Academy.
 The program experienced great success.
 Based upon the ideals of the Community Academy, the Student Academy was developed.
 The Student Academy is a community policing program designed to reach young people.
 The Student Academy utilizes a multi-prong approach including communication, education, and hands-on experience.

 The goal of the Student Academy is to breakdown barriers to communication by providing an opportunity for police and students to work together.
 It is difficult to build bridges with young people when their initial perception of law enforcement is negative.
-During the Student Academy, young citizens and officers are able to spend quality time together and learn more about each other.
+During the Student Academy, young community members and officers are able to spend quality time together and learn more about each other.

 Students are educated on the need for proper procedures in law enforcement.
 These procedures are explained to students to remove the stigma that police officers pick on them.
 Students are told what can happen to police officers, perpetrators, victims, or innocent bystanders when police procedures are not followed.